ThomWright/ThomWright.github.io/_draft/designing-for-failure-patterns.md

 Given these, I see two properties one might expect from an idempotent API:

-1. **Side effects** — Multiple identical requests do not produce any side effects beyond that of a single request.
+1. **Side effects**&nbsp;– Multiple identical requests do not produce any side effects beyond that of a single request.
-2. **Response** — The client receives the same response every time it makes the same request.
+2. **Response**&nbsp;– The client receives the same response every time it makes the same request.

 I think 1 is what most people mean most of the time, but I often see 2 being expected as well.
 HTTP semantics do not require 2, and it would be strange if they did.
 A GET request which always returned the same response would not be very useful if the underlying resource changes.